To the average Joe and Jane, their view of the real estate industry and local market conditions are often tied to very limited personal experience.

 And when a family is raised, educated in one of our many small Maine rural towns, the schooling is not just the buzz out in the halls, on the sporting field.
 Or up on the musical or theatre stage, in the arena or played out until the buzzer sounds in the gym.

 The Maine village helps raise the kids.
-The support comes out in the community, from the parents partnering at home.
+Every person in the population can help shape the student of tomorrow.
+The support comes from out in the community, from the parents partnering at home.
 Mentors are your relatives, your parent's classmate, neighbors, town leaders, little league coach, Sunday school teacher.
+Small towns are filled with folks who work together, build the community as a group of volunteers.

 Setting examples out in the local communities to guide and shape the young minds.
 To teach work ethic, postive attitudes, to create a skill set and build fierce pride in where they come from in Maine.